elasticlic/xgo/README.md

 Visit [google's golang distribution](https://storage.googleapis.com/golang/) for the URLS and corresponding SHA256 signatures for all published versions of go.

+The `ROOT_DIST_SHA` should be set to the SHA256 signature (it also accepts SHA1 hashes - which it distinguishes via hash length - see fetch.sh in the base docker distribution).

 ### Building a specific go version docker image.

 Run the following script: